prysmaticlabs/documentation/website/docs/testnet/medalla.md

 The beacon-chain node you are using should be **completely synced** before submitting your deposit.
 You may **incur minor inactivity balance penalties** if the validator is unable to perform its duties by the time the deposit is processed and activated by the ETH2 network.
 You do not need to worry about this if the chain has not started yet.
 :::

-Open a second terminal window.
+<a name="validatorPortion"></a>Open a second terminal window.
 Depending on your platform, issue the appropriate command from the examples below to start the validator.

 <Tabs
   groupId="operating-systems"